atom-archive/xray/CONTRIBUTING.md

 # Contributing to Xray

+It's really important to us to have a smooth on-ramp for contributors, and one great way you can contribute is by helping us improve this guide.
+If your experience is bumpy, can you help us make it smoother for the next person?

 ## Building

 So far, we have only built this project on macOS.
 If you'd like to help us improve our build or documentation to support other platforms, that would be a huge help!